Nerajno/begin-to-code/lessons/python/lesson-12/exercises.md

 arranged as a list of records.
 Write a function to answer each of the following:
 (each function should return a dictionary)

+1. What is the total number of points scored for each position?
+  (key: position name, value: total score)
+2. How many players are there for each position?
+  (key: position name, value: # of players)
-1. Group the players by their home teams.
-The return value of the function should have the home team name as the key, and the list of players on that home team as the value.
+3. Group the players by their home teams.
-2. Who is the the highest scorer for each position?
+  (key: home team, value: list of players)
-3. Build a histogram of the number of points the players scored:
+4. Build a histogram of the number of points the players scored:
     * How many scored between 0 - 10 points?
     * How many scored between 11 - 20 points?
     * 21 - 30 points?